kickbessie612/prop-master/app/README.md

 ## Movies

+### Get all movies

+Returns all the movies in database.

+- Require Authentication: false
+- Request

+  - Method: GET
+  - URL: api/movies
+  - Body: none

+- Successful Response

+  - Status Code: 200
+  - Headers:
+    - Content-Type: application/json
+  - Body:

+    ```json
+    {
+      "Movies": [
+        {
+          "id": 1,
+          "name": "The Rap of China"
+        }
+      ]
+    }
+    ```

 ### Get all movies by current user

-Returns all the movies by current user.
+Returns all the movies from current user.

 - Require Authentication: true
 - Request